DENSO Thermal Systems

 For total project management – coordinating all development activities, improving collaboration and allowing constant improvement in design, engineering and production processes – CAD data must be integrated with capable management tools.
 That is the role of Teamcenter.
 “Teamcenter permits the acquisition, integration and control of all product and process information in a unique, scalable and open PLM environment,” Peluso explains.
 “It is a true repository of the company’s knowledge, allowing the re-use of optimized processes and the synchronization of activities performed by interdisciplinary teams.

 “Using NX and Teamcenter, we are able to manage projects in a safe way because information is traceable,” he says.
 “And managing it with Teamcenter takes less time compared to our previous practices.
-We are also able to exchange and share product and project information with suppliers and clients virtually, from style and ergonomics data to the product structure.We manage important data such as technical changes and bills of material in Teamcenter as well.
-This solution makes it possible to reuse engineering knowledge and promotes collaboration.”
+We are also able to exchange and share product and project information with suppliers and clients virtually, from style and ergonomics data to the product structure.We manage important data such as technical changes and bills of material using Teamcenter as well.
+This solution makes it possible to re-use engineering knowledge and promotes collaboration.”